HEALTH AND SAFETY

 All GVI Staff Have Been Background Checked

-Every single one of our participants and staff members, including office staff, have undergone a background check by local police and have been found clear of any criminal record.
+Every single one of our participants and staff members, including office staff, have undergone a background check.
+On the rare occasion when background checks cannot be secured, we require participants to supply character references instead.

 All GVI Field Staff Are Have Completed Child Protection Training